gmpohta/php_refactoring/README.md

-Example to refactoring to php 8.1 code.
+Example to refactoring code to php 8.1.

 Install requirements:
 ```